 Mexicans are often slurred with the term "Beaner," referring to the black, pinto, and refried beans common in Tex-Mex food.

 Australians will put another shrimp on the barbie!
-(Which is completely inaccurate - firstly, we call them prawns, not shrimp, and secondly, we prefer sausages, chops and steak on the barbie).
+(Which is completely inaccurate - firstly, they call them prawns, not shrimp, and secondly, they prefer sausages, chops and steak on the barbie).
 The association with beer and Vegemite is accurate, though.

 Swedes and the rest of Scandinavia, consider pickled herring a delicacy, and it is eaten at Christmas, Easter, Walpurgis night, and Midsummer's eve.
 Surströmming however, is only a trademark food.